Kushinagar: Demographics

 According to the 2011 Census of India, Kushinagar had 3462 households and a total population of 22,214, of which 11,502 were males and 10,712 were females.
 The population within the age group of 0 to 6 years was 2,897.
 The total number of literate people in Kushinagar was 15,150, which constituted 68.2% of the population with male literacy of 73.3% and female literacy of 62.7%.
 The Scheduled Castes and Scheduled Tribes population was 1,117 (5.03%) and 531 (2.39%) respectively.

 Government and politics

 Kushinagar comes under Kushinagar Lok Sabha constituency for Indian general elections.
 The Member of Parliament from this constituency is Vijay Kumar Dubey of Bharatiya Janata Party who was elected in the 2019 Indian general election.
-As of 2019, the Member of Legislative Assembly (MLA) from Kushinagar Assembly constituency is Rajnikant Mani Tripathi of Bharatiya Janata Party.
+As of 2025, the Member of Legislative Assembly (MLA) from Kushinagar Assembly constituency is Panchanand Pathak of Bharatiya Janata Party.